5 years after toddler’s killing, suspects have been arrested twice but not convicted

 A message written on the cell wall may have been a taunt aimed at jail staff.
 “Now you see” was written on the east wall, “now you don’t” on the west wall, the documents say.

-Shafter police arrested Palms at about 6:14 a.m. at the Dollar General at 337 E. Lerdo Highway in Shafter.
-He was taken to sheriff’s office headquarters on Norris Road for questioning.
+Shafter police arrested Palms at about 6:14 a.m. at a Dollar General store.
+He was taken to sheriff’s office headquarters for questioning.

 Deputies pressed Palms for information on how he got out, but he was uncooperative, the filings say.